-The MPC-201 is a Multifunction Polarization Controller that combines General Photonics' PolaRiteTM III polarization controller with proprietary control algorithms to achieve a wide range of polarization control functionalities: manual polarization control, polarization function generation/modulation, and polarization scrambling.
-The instrument contains a microprocessor based control circuit packaged in a 2U-height, half-rack size package, as shown in Figure 1.
+The MPC-202 is an advanced Multifunction Polarization Controller specifically designed for polarization testing of coherent detection systems.
+It combines a high speed version of General Photonics' PolaRiteTM III polarization controller with proprietary control algorithms to achieve a wide range of polarization control functionalities: manual polarization control, polarization function generation/modulation, and polarization scrambling, with peak SOP variation rates for selected functions of up to 360 krad/s.
+The instrument contains a microprocessor based control circuit packaged in a 2U-height, 3⁄4 -rack size package, as shown in Figure 1.
 The all-fiber construction polarization controller provides very wide operation bandwidth with low insertion loss, polarization dependent loss, and activation loss.

-Figure 1 MPC-201 Multifunction Polarization Controller
+Figure 1 MPC-202 Multifunction Polarization Controller